Located in Seattle’s North End,

 we are a Reform synagogue committed to helping Jews and their loved ones build a joyful, spiritual, caring, and egalitarian community.

 TBA welcomes the entire spectrum of our Jewish community: people of all ages, races, and abilities; interfaith families; and people who are single, partnered, straight, gay, lesbian, and transgender.
 As a vibrant center of learning, we enable each member to reflect the holy.
-We stand together in times of need and work together to bring about tikkun olam, healing of the world.

 Toddlers and preschoolers, bring your favorite grown-up to TBA every Thursday morning for Jewish songs and stories with Betsy Dischel from PJ Library.

+Open to TBA members and non-members alike!
 Go here to learn more about the PJ Library.